hoytech/quadrable/README.md

 The hashing details are 7 bits that indicate a sequence of either hashing with a provided witness value or an empty sub-tree (32 zero bytes).

 * Only 6 or fewer of the bits can actually be used for hashing directives.
 These bytes are padded with `0` bits, starting from the *least* significant bit, until a marker `1` bit is seen.
 The remaining bits are used (`0` means empty and `1` means provided witness).
 This way between 1 and 6 hashes can be applied per hashing byte.
 * The witnesses are provided inline, that is they are the 32 bytes directly after the command byte.
-These 32 bytes are then skipped over and the next command is the following byte.
+These 32 bytes are then skipped over and the next command is the following byte (unless more witnesses follow).
-* If all 7 bits in the hashing details are `0` (there is no marker bit) then the command says to merge this strand with the next unmerged strand (which can be found via the `next` linked list)
+* If all 7 bits in the hashing details are `0` (there is no marker bit) then the command says to merge this strand with the next unmerged strand (which can be found via the `next` linked list).
+In the `next` strand, `merged` is set to true and this strand is unlinked.

-The decoding algorithm must keep an index into the strands.
+The decoding algorithm keeps a variable that stores index into the strands.
 This is the current "working strand".
 The jump commands alter this index, so that subsequent hashing commands can work on other strands.

-* The initial working strand is the *last* (right-most) strand.
+* The initial value of the working strand is the *last* (right-most) strand.
 This was an arbitrary choice, but usually the strands are worked on starting at the right, because left strands survive longer (the left-most one always becomes the final strand).
 * The short jumps simply add one to the 5 bit distance and add or subtract this from the working strand
 * The long jumps add `6` to the distance, and adds or subtracts that power of two from the working strand.
 This allows an implementation to rapidly jump nearby to the next desired strand, even if there are huge numbers of strands.
 It can then narrow in with subsequent long jumps until it gets within 32, and then use a short jump to go to the exact strand.
-This is sort of like a varint implementation, but fits into the simple "1 byte per command" model, and doesn't permit representation of zero-length jumps (which don't make sense)
+This is sort of like a varint implementation, but fits into the simple "1 byte per command" model, and doesn't permit representation of zero-length jumps (which would be pointless to support)
-* Implementations should check to make sure that a jump command does not jump outside of the list of strands.
+* Implementations must check to make sure that a jump command does not jump outside of the list of strands.
 I though about making them "wrap" around, which could allow some clever encoding-time optimizations, especially if the number of strands is relatively prime with 2, but the added complexity didn't seem worth it.

 ### Proof bloating

-Since the number of witnesses is proportional to the depth of the tree, given a nicely balance tree the number of witnesses needed for a proof is roughly the base-2 logarithm of the total number of nodes in the tree.
+Since the number of witnesses is proportional to the depth of the tree, given a nicely balanced tree the number of witnesses needed for a proof of one value is roughly the base-2 logarithm of the total number of nodes in the tree.
 Thanks to the beauty of logarithmic growth, this is usually quite manageable.
 A tree of a million records needs about 20 witnesses.
 A billion, 30 witnesses.

-However, in the worst case scenario we would need 255 witnesses, if there were two records in the database whose keyHashes share a common prefix that is 255 bits long.
-Fortunately, we can assume that it is computationally expensive to find a pair of records that have a long shared prefix.
+However, since our hashes are 256 bits long, in the worst case scenario we would need 255 witnesses.
+This happens when all the bits in two keyHashes are the same except for the last one (if *all* the bits were the same with two distinct keys, then records might get overwritten and the data structure would simply be broken).
+Fortunately, it is computationally expensive to find long shared hash prefixes.

 In fact, this is one of the reasons we make sure to hash keys before using them as paths in our tree.
-If users were able to present hashes of keys to be inserted into the DB without having to provide the corresponding preimages (unhashed versions), then they could deliberately put values into the DB that cause very long proofs to be generated.
+If users were able to present hashes of keys to be inserted into the DB without having to provide the corresponding preimages (unhashed versions), then they could deliberately put values into the DB that cause very long proofs to be generated (compare also to [DoS attacks based on hash collisions](https://lwn.net/Articles/474912/)).

-But because of the hashing requirement, an adversary who wants to bloat the proof sizes needs to "mine" (using the bitcoin terminology)
+So why are we worried about deep trees and their correspondingly large proof sizes?
+The worst case overhead for proving a single value is around 8,000 bytes and a couple hundred calls to the hash function, which is of course trivial for modern networks and CPUs.
+The issue is that the proof size and computational overhead of verification is part of the security attack surface for some protocols.
+For instance, if in an [optimistic rollup](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/optimistic_rollups/) system verifying a fraud proof requires more gas than is allowed in a single block, then an attacker can get away with fraudulent transactions.
+The best solution to this is to write gas-efficient verification code and to keep the fraud-proof units granular enough that even heavily bloated proofs can be verified with a reasonable amount of gas.

+For a point of reference regarding how expensive it is to bloat proof sizes, at the time of writing Bitcoin block hashes start with about 75 leading 0 bits.
+Generating one of these earns about US $70,000.
+Unfortunately, for our situation we could need to make a distinction.
+Bitcoin miners are specifically trying to generate block hashes with leading 0 bits (well, technically below a particular target value, but close enough).
+If somebody is trying to created bloated proofs, it may be sufficient to find *any* two keys with long hash prefixes.
+These attacks are easier because of the birthday effect, which is the observation that it's easier to find any two people with the same birthday than it is to find somebody with any specific birthday.

+Depending on the protocol though, there may be more value in generating partial collisions for particular keys.
+You can imagine an attacker specifically trying to bloat a victim key so as to cause annoyance or expense to people who verify this key frequently.

+One interesting consequence of the caching optimization that makes sparse merkle trees possible is that it is unnecessary to send the empty sub-tree witnesses along with a proof.
+One bit suffices to indicate whether a default hash should be used, or a provided witness.
+The nice thing about this is that finding a long shared keyHash prefix for two keys doesn't really bloat the proof that much (but it does still increase the hashing overhead).
+To fully saturate the path, you need partial collisions at every depth.
+Unfortunately, exponential growth works against us here.
+To find an N-1 bit prefix collision is only half the work of finding an N bit one (in the specific victim key case).
+So summing the repeated fraction indicates that that saturating the witnesses only approximately doubles an attacker's work (in the birthday attack case they might get this as a free side effect).